Football is the most popular sport in North America, with millions of fans watching the action each week during the season.

-And here at Unibet we recognise how important American Football, and American Football betting, is to the fans, which is why we’ve got the best NFL betting sportsbook on the market.
+And here on our sports betting site, we recognise how important Football, and football betting, is to the fans, which is why we’ve got the best NFL betting sportsbook on the market.

 Players hail predominantly from the USA and Canada but increasing numbers of talents are being found in Europe.